opulencephp/docs/validation.md

 Each rule in `Rules` implements `Opulence\Validation\Rules\IRule`, which provides two methods:

 * `getSlug()`
-  * Gets the snake-case short name for the rule, eg `equals_field` (must only contain alphanumeric characters and underscores)
+  * Gets the short name for the rule, eg `equalsField` (must only contain alphanumeric characters and underscores)
   * Used to bind error messages to rules
 * `passes($value, array $allValues)`
   * Returns `true` if the rule passes, otherwise `false`